bkleinen/bkleinen.github.io/classes/ss2018/info1/index.md

 Additional to the class meetings there will be two optional events to help you learn programming:
 * Info1 tutorials held by Anja Kammer (Tuesdays 10:30-12:00, Room WH C 537)
-* [two additional modules, Creative Computing and Graphical User Interfaces,](extra/scratch-gui/) held by Linda Fernsel.
+* [two additional courses, Creative Computing and Graphical User Interfaces,](extra/) held by Linda Fernsel.

 ## Grades